ParisNeo/lollms-webui/docs/dev/server_endpoints.md

 ```
 [
   {
-    "content": "##Instructions:\\nGPT4All is a smart and helpful Assistant built by Nomic-AI.
+    "content": "##Instructions:\\nLoLLMs is a smart and helpful Assistant built by Nomic-AI.
 It can discuss with humans and assist them.\n",
     "id": 23,
     "parent": 0,
     "rank": 0,